 As technology improves, these sustainable processes will continue to expand within the construction industry.
 A prime example of this technological innovation within the industry is the use of Building Information Modeling or BIM within a CPMS.
 These models provide an unprecedented amount of knowledge relevant to every phase of construction.
 At the earliest stages BIM helps with items such as site analysis, phase planning, and cost estimation.
 On site, BIM promotes more effective labor as well improved materials procurement.

 On the back end these models can be used for items like maintenance scheduling and asset management, ensuring that these structures are able to operate as efficiently as possible.
 The wealth of knowledge available in these models improves the efficiency of projects and as a result allows workers to reduce the amount of emissions produced and energy consumed per project.

 Go Green With A CPMS

-Construction industry accounts for 23% of air pollution, but the shift towards green building has already begun and it makes sense.
-The most exciting part about this industry shift towards a CPMS is that as users continue to become more proficient with software of this kind the opportunities to improve efficiency and sustainability will continue to grow as well.
+Construction industry accounts for 23% of air pollution, but the shift toward green building has already begun and it makes sense.
+The most exciting part about this industry shift toward a CPMS is that as users continue to become more proficient with software of this kind the opportunities to improve efficiency and sustainability will continue to grow as well.